shaneapowell/upython-wifi-setup/docs/API.md

 If the portal was started, shut it down.
 Stop the dns server, and shutdown the web portal server.
-This is automatically called at the end of the wifi setup stages. not needed to be called manually.
+This is automatically called at the end of the wifi setup stages.
+Not needed to be called manually.

 <a id="uwifisetup.util"></a>